Quiet Disclosure or IRS Offshore Amnesty (2018) – Know Your Options

-Quiet Disclosure: If (against your better judgment or as a result of bad advice from your attorney) you are considering submitting a Quiet Disclosure to the IRS, you should reconsider.
+If (against your better judgment or as a result of bad advice from your attorney) you are considering submitting (or already submitted) a Quiet Disclosure to the IRS, you should reconsider.
 Why?
 Because a Quiet Disclosure is illegal, and may land you on the receiving end of an IRS or DOJ Criminal Investigation.

 Common Quiet Disclosure Questions

 Common Questions we receive regarding making a Quiet Disclosure re:

 - But I only have limited unreported income?

 - My CPA or Attorney said I won’t get caught?

 A quiet disclosure can take a relatively benign situation which can be resolved with IRS Offshore Voluntary Disclosure (aka OVDP, Streamlined or Reasonable Cause) and turn the Taxpayer into a Willful Participant in Tax Fraud or Tax Evasion – resulting in excessive IRS Fines & Penalties.